Take Action: Tips for Leveraging the 2019 State-by-State Report Card and State Reports

 What sets state-level meetings apart is that they provide an excellent opportunity to be specific!
 When you were “completing the story,” what did you learn about opportunities and barriers in your state?
 For instance:

 - Is there a specific region in which there is concentrated need, and a new or expanded palliative care program could dramatically improve patient access?

 - Does your state struggle to hire and retain palliative care specialists?

 - Has there ever been a palliative care awareness campaign?

-The Report Card’s state policy recommendations (starting on page 26) are broken out into “Workforce,” “Payment,” “Quality, Standards, and Research,” “Clinician Skill Building,” and “Public and Clinician Awareness.”
+The Report Card’s state policy recommendations (starting on page 26) are broken out into “Workforce,” “Payment,” “Quality, Standards, and Research,” “Clinician Skill Building,” and “Public and Clinician Awareness”; the individual state report prioritizes these recommendations.
 Based on your state findings – including your knowledge of what is feasible in the local policy environment – select 2-3 top recommendations that most directly address the highest priority gaps.
 This section is full of examples of initiatives from other states that you can model your work on.